FSReed/FSReed_CS61C_Fall_2020/Notes/Week3.md

 - Benefit: As mentioned above, the registers are directly in hardware, they're very fast, faster than 0.25ns.
 - Drawback: Since registers are in hardware, there's a predetermined number of them.
 There are 32 registers in RISC-V. Each RISC-V register is 32 bits wide (in RV32 Variant), groups of 32 bits called a **word** in RV32.
 - These 32 registers are numbered from **x0** to **x31**, and **x0 is special**, which always holds value zero.
 So only 31 registers are able to hold variable values.
 - In most Higher Level Languages(HLL), variables declared first and given a type.
-Each varible can only represent a value of the type it was declared as.
+Each variable can only represent a value of the type it was declared as.
 But in Assembly language, the registers have no type.

 ### RISC-V Add and Sub